phughk/www.surrealdb.com/app/blog/2024-05-09-why-surrealdb-future.md

 With unparalleled deployment flexibility, you naturally also need flexibility in how you connect to the database.
 That is why we offer [SDKs for various languages](https://surrealdb.com/docs/surrealdb/integration/sdks/) such as Rust, JavaScript, Python, Golang, Java, and more!

-You can also connect directly to the database using our [RESTful HTTP endpoints](https://surrealdb.com/docs/surrealdb/integration/http/?utm_source=blog&utm_medium=post) or our unified [RPC protocol](https://surrealdb.com/docs/surrealdb/integration/rpc/?utm_source=blog&utm_medium=post), supporting both WebSockets and using HTTP to `POST` to the `\rpc` endpoint.
+You can also connect directly to the database using our [RESTful HTTP endpoints](https://surrealdb.com/docs/surrealdb/integration/http/?utm_source=blog&utm_medium=post) or our unified [RPC protocol](https://surrealdb.com/docs/surrealdb/integration/rpc/?utm_source=blog&utm_medium=post), supporting both WebSockets and using HTTP to `POST` to the `/rpc` endpoint.

 ## Stepping into the future